SpikeThatMike/MicroORMSharp/README.md

 ### Selecting columns
 `Select` allows you to specify columns to query while returning the entity type.
 Used for when you need a subset of the columns and want to avoid querying unnecessary data.
 `SelectTo` allows you to map the result into a different class used when you want to return a custom class that doesn't match the entity type.
 This can help reduce over-fetching and improve performance by only querying the columns that are needed for the projection.
-You can use either `Select` or `SelectTo` depending on your needs, you cannot use both in the samw query.
+You can use either `Select` or `SelectTo` depending on your needs, you cannot use both in the same query.

 `Select` can be used anywhere in the query chain `SelectTo` can only be used last in the query chain before `Execute` or `ExecuteSingle`.
 This is because `SelectTo` switches from `DbQuery<T>` into a wrapper that is responsible for the final mapping step.